Cellular automata over algebraic structures: Algebraic structures

 \section{Algebraic structures}

 In this section, we introduce some concepts and notation coming from universal algebra.
 For more details, see \cite{BS12}.

 Let $A$ be a non-empty set and $n$ a non-negative integer.
 An \emph{$n$-ary operation} on $A$ is a function $f : A^n \to A$.
 A \emph{finitary operation} is an $n$-ary operation, for some $n$.
-When $n=0$, then $A^0 = \{ \emptyset \}$, so $0$-ary operations simply correspond to \emph{distinguished elements} of $A$.
+When $n=0$, then $A^0 = \{ \emptyset \}$, so $0$-ary operation $f$ simply corresponds to a \emph{distinguished element} $e_f \in A$.

 An \emph{algebra type} is a set $\mathcal{F}$ of function symbols with a non-negative integer $n$ (the \emph{arity}) associated to each $f \in \mathcal{F}$: in such case, we say that $f \in \mathcal{F}$ is an $n$-ary function symbol.
 An \emph{algebraic structure of type $\mathcal{F}$}, or simply an \emph{algebra of type $\mathcal{F}$}, is a non-empty set $A$ together with a family $F$ of finitary operations on $A$ such that each $n$-ary operation $f^A \in F$ is indexed by an $n$-ary function symbol $f \in \mathcal{F}$.